 Again and again, I encounter designs that result in a temporary rental, for example, the renting of a larger apartment to students or just the conclusion of a lease on 2 years "for personal use".
 This is not possible under German law.
 In a few questions, clients discuss with me more often or more intensively, sometimes I simply can not believe.
-The attitude is: "That can not be."
-Or "If the seller of my apartment has done that and I take over, it can not be wrong."
+The attitude is, "That can not be."
+Or "If the seller of my apartment did it and I do it, it can not be wrong."

 Yes, it can be.
 Let's take a look.

 The German tenancy law for housing starts from the principle of unlimited duration.
 Leases do not end automatically or without notice, but run forever.
 Even if the tenant dies, they do not end up, but continue with their household members or heirs.
 If you want to terminate a contract as a landlord, you need a reason for termination and must cancel.

 There are two exceptions to this principle, one within tenancy law and one that declares tenancy law as inapplicable.

 Civil Code § 575 is called "time lease".
 The provision allows a time limit, if the landlord after the expiry of the rental period

 1. wants to use the rooms as an apartment for himself, his family members or members of his household, or